vijethph/Insight/README.md

 ## Usage

 Once the app starts, authenticate yourself with fingerprint.
-Then, tap to issue voice commands like `recognize face` and `detect objects` to perform respective functionalities.
+Then, tap to issue voice commands like `recognize face`, `detect objects`, `read text` and `send my location` to perform respective functionalities.
 In face recognition screen, double tap to change camera, and once human face is detected, long tap to save detected face.
 The name for detected face can be given with voice input by tapping onto screen.

 <!-- CONTRIBUTING -->